Kalshi Preparing to Launch Sports Betting-Like Event Contracts

 Prediction market Kalshi is preparing to debut event contracts that resemble the Super Bowl and Stanley Cup futures stick-and-ball bettors are familiar with – a product that could compete with state-regulated sportsbooks but that a federal agency is challenging.

-Kalshi, which already offers de facto wagering on politics, economics, and entertainment outcomes, submitted paperwork on Wednesday to "self-certify" a "Will <team> win <title>?" contract.
+Kalshi, which already offers de facto wagering on politics, economics, and entertainment outcomes, submitted paperwork on Wednesday to the U.S. Commodity Futures Trading Commission (CFTC) to launch a "Will <team> win <title>?" contract.

-In short, the contract will ask if a team will win a specified championship for a certain year.
-The examples given in Kalshi’s filing are “The 2025 National Football League Super Bowl” and “The 2025 National Football League American Football Conference Championship.”
+In short, the contracts will ask if a team will win a specified championship for a certain year.
+The examples in Kalshi’s filing are “The 2025 National Football League Super Bowl” and “The 2025 National Football League American Football Conference Championship.”

-If the team the person backs wins, they would get a dollar for each of those contracts they hold.
-If the team is eliminated from contention, the market will resolve as "no," and the holders of the "yes" contracts for that team would lose.
+If the team a trader is backing wins that title, the trader would get a dollar for each of the team's contracts that they hold.
+If that team is eliminated from contention, the market will resolve as "no," and the holders of the "yes" contracts for that team would lose.

 The power of prediction

-Hundreds of millions of dollars were wagered with Kalshi, Robinhood, and others on U.S. election odds, and the accuracy of traders in projecting the victory of Donald Trump helped bolster the value of the event contracts.
+Hundreds of millions of dollars were wagered with Kalshi, Robinhood, and others on U.S. election odds, and the accuracy of traders in projecting the victory of Donald Trump helped bolster the credibility of event contracts.

-Since the election, Kalshi has continued to add markets to its platform for trading.
-While it is still fighting in court over its election-related contracts – oral arguments for the matter were heard by federal appeals judges last week – the regulatory landscape appears to be shifting and the company has added an influential advisor, Donald Trump Jr.
+Kalshi has continued to add markets to its trading platform since the election.
+While it is still fighting in court with the CFTC over its election-related contracts – oral arguments for the matter were heard by federal appeals judges last week – the company has thus far prevailed.
+In the meantime, the regulatory landscape appears to be shifting and the company has added an influential advisor, Donald Trump Jr.

-Kalshi’s new sports contracts will come in addition to sports-related ones it is already offering.
-Namely, the federally regulated prediction market operator has contracts for trading involving the next head coach of NFL teams and for which companies will run Super Bowl ads, among other things.
+Kalshi’s new sports contracts will come in addition to the sports-related ones it is already offering.
+Namely, the federally regulated prediction market has contracts involving the next head coach of NFL teams and for which companies will run Super Bowl ads, among other things.

 Furthermore, Kalshi’s new sports contracts are similar to the ones recently launched by Crypto.com.
-However, the regulator of exchange-traded event contracts, the U.S. Commodity Futures Trading Commission, announced last week that it would review Crypto's contracts, alleging they may involve an activity prohibited under its rules, such as "gaming."
+However, the regulator of exchange-traded event contracts, the CFTC, announced last week that it would review Crypto's contracts, alleging they may involve an activity prohibited under its rules, such as "gaming."

-Crypto has permitted trading to continue despite the concerns from the CFTC, saying the decision contradicts recent court rulings (which likely refers to Kalshi’s ongoing legal successes) and conflicts with statements made by the regulator itself.
+Crypto, like Kalshi, self-certified its sports contracts.
+Crypto has also permitted trading to continue despite the concerns from the CFTC.
+The company said the regulator's decision contradicts recent court rulings (which likely refers to Kalshi’s ongoing legal successes) and conflicts with statements made by the agency itself.

-“We remain committed to working with the CFTC and will continue to support our customers and the trading of our sports title event contracts in all 50 states without interruption while we review the CFTC’s notification,” a spokesperson for Crypto said.
+“We remain committed to working with the CFTC and will continue to support our customers and the trading of our sports title event contracts in all 50 states without interruption while we review the CFTC’s notification,” a spokesperson for Crypto said last week.

 'Back to the basics'